vincent-ferotin/sphinxcontrib-secualert/README.rst

 *   ``.. secualertlist::`` for re-listing in one place all security-related alerts items.

-Intended usage is same as `sphinx.ext.todo` extension:
+Intended usage is same as :mod:`sphinx.ext.todo` extension:

 .. code-block:: rst